February 22, 2025

 Meditation For The Day:

-Brief Devotions For Busy Lives: Daily Fall Renewal Paperback
+Brief Devotions For Busy Lives: Daily Winter Renewal

 Used with permission of the family of the late Rev. Dr. Mary B. Johnson.